 Taking the opportunity presented by the pandemic to create a healthy digital ecosystem can enable schools to make it easier for students to learn from home during future problems, be they personal or societal.
 Such connectivity will enable kids to retain their collaborative ethos even when they’re homebound, either due to this pandemic or for any other reason that might crop up in the future.

-The current lockdown can prove to be a great opportunity for students, teachers, educational institutions, and companies operating in the nascent tech-education industry.
+The current lockdown can prove to be a great opportunity for students, teachers, educational institutions like best IP chemistry tutor & others, and companies operating in the nascent tech-education industry.
 If used correctly, such innovative technology can help bring children and communities together while at the same time making education more accessible than ever before, to kids and adults in every part of the world!